 And you’re done.

 By some aspects, CoreFreq brings you some CPU information in Linux you can gather using top, htop, sensors, lscpu and few other tools.
-But with CoreFreq, not only you have all information in just one interface, but given the way data are collected you have a higher accuracy.
+But with CoreFreq, not only you have all the information in just one interface, but given the way data are collected you have a higher accuracy.
 Finally, some data are simply not available in any other tool— as far as I know it of course (C-states ratio?
 Instruction-per-cycles?)

 You may find this tool as only targeted toward for developers trying to fine tune computation intensive algorithms.
 Or for gamers eager to check how much gain they obtained by overclocking their hardware.

 But I must admit personally I always find such tools interesting as they allow us to “touch” the reality of modern hardware— usually much more complex than we usually figure it.
-For example, how many of you did know the various core of a CPU may run at different speed— or may be in different C-mode?
+For example, how many of you did know the various core of a CPU may run at different speed— or maybe in different C-mode?

 Anyway, I’m pretty sure some of you will find very clever usages of that tool or will make intriguing discoveries about their hardware.
 Don’t hesitate to share that with us in the comment section below.
-I’m certain CyrIng would be happy to hear your ideas and feedbacks about CoreFreq to make it even better.
+I’m certain CyrIng would be happy to hear your ideas and feedback about CoreFreq to make it even better.